amin-tayebi/BUILD_LORAWAN_END_NODE_using_B-L072Z-LRWAN_STM32_BOARD/README.md

     • KAIL
     • Arm-mbed online platform

-Secondly, download the Lorawan_end_node example and import it to the Cube-IDE tool.
+- download the Lorawan_end_node example and import it to the Cube-IDE tool.

-Thirdly, flash (upload the lorawan application) to the device.
+- flash (upload the lorawan application) to the device.

-Fourthly, choose and install a terminal tool for tracking the packets
+- choose and install a terminal tool for tracking the packets

-Finally, creating an account and other entitis in TTN (e.g. add  Gateway, application and a device)
+- creating an account and other entitis in TTN (e.g. add  Gateway, application and a device)

 <b>👉 Hardware equipment</b>